CGJennings/strange-eons/README.md

 This relies on a commercial third-party tool, [Install4J](https://www.ej-technologies.com/products/install4j/overview.html).
-The script will guess at the location of Install4J, but if that fails you can set the `INSTALL4J` environment variablet to the path to `install4jc`.
+The script will guess at the location of Install4J, but if that fails you can set the `INSTALL4J` environment variable to the path to `install4jc`.

 ### Additional tools